oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

     !["Click App Builder"](images/event-conf-msg1.png "")

 4. In the app, click the **Event Assistant** button and click **List all AI Events**.
-The chat assistant will now return results using a RAG (Retrieval-Augmented Generation) source, ensuring that details are fetched only from the specified data source.
+The chat assistant will now return results using a RAG (Retrieval-Augmented Generation) source, ensuring that event details are fetched only from the specified data source.

     !["Click App Builder"](images/view-ai-chat1.png "")

 ## Summary

-In this lab, you created an Event Chat Assistant by adding a button, configuring AI settings, and setting up a dynamic action, allowing users to interactively ask questions about event details.
+In this lab, you created an Event Chat Assistant by adding a button, configuring AI settings, and setting up a trigger action that allows users to interactively ask questions about event details.

 ## Acknowledgements